Moral Hazard and Healthcare

 - There is more than one form of over-consumption.
 People who "over-consume" health services are not being "greedy", they are usually being under-served.
 They return to the doctor over and over, or seek out additional doctors because they are not getting the solutions they need and the system is failing them.
 Its not indulgence, its distress.

-The moral hazard argument as structured today seems to tacitly accept the twisted insensitive logic that healthcare cost and complexity are actually good(!) because they help control moral hazard and supposedly limit what the industry has come to call "over-consumption".
+The moral hazard argument as structured today tacitly accepts the twisted insensitive logic that healthcare cost and complexity are actually good(!) because they help control moral hazard and supposedly limit what the industry has come to call "over-consumption".
+The US healthcare industry needs to either abandon moral hazard thinking, or admit that the mission statements about healthcare equity and "healthcare for all" are just purpose-washing.
+Right now, the industry attempts to serve two conflicting mental models - working in literal opposition to itself.
+The enormous waste and churn in US healthcare is the result.

 Moral Hazard: Different Takes